Spring Detox with Wild Herbs and WeedsSusan Elliotson, RH May 1, 2020

-Weeds, despised by gardeners and ignored by commercial interests, grow unnoticed beneath our feet, in the flower bed, and through cracks in the concrete.
+Weeds, despised by gardeners and ignored by commercial interests, grow unnoticed beneath our feet, in the flower bed and through cracks in the concrete.
 We just can’t get rid of them.
-This is good because they provide us with very effective medicine, and the place to start good health is with herbal teas.
+This is good because they provide us with effective medicine, and the place to start is with herbal teas.

-Spring is the traditional time to clear the body of accumulated stagnation from winter foods, low activity, and residual congestion from colds, although some form of cleansing can be done any time of the year.
+Spring is the traditional time to clear the body of accumulated stagnation from winter foods and residual congestion from colds, although some form of cleansing can be done any time of the year.

 A good detox should be balanced to support all the organs of elimination – liver, kidneys, bladder, skin, lymphatic system, and lungs.
 If all these organs are working in harmony, the waste metabolites that they clear will leave the body as intended – and will not come out through the skin as hives, pimples or boils, or produce headaches, nausea, and even diarrhea.